isabella232/data-workbench.en-1/help/home/c-geo-oview/c-wk-data-svcs/c-updt-data-svc-files.md

 ---
 description: If you subscribe to either data service, you periodically must update the data service files provided by Adobe.
-seo-description: If you subscribe to either data service, you periodically must update the data service files provided by Adobe.
-seo-title: Updating Data Service Files
 solution: Analytics
 title: Updating Data Service Files
 topic: Data workbench